datastax/metric-collector-for-apache-cassandra/README.md

   * Collect all OS and C* metrics by default
   * Keep historical metrics on node for analysis
   * Provide useful integration with prometheus and grafana

+## Try the demo
+`docker-compose up` is all you need from the [dashboards/demo](dashboards/demo) directory to get a cluster with a light workload and dashboards connected to kick the tires.

 ## Installation of Agent